 - Employee Retention Tax Credit: Under the CARES Act, eligible employers carrying on a trade or business during 2020 can qualify to receive a refundable tax credit against applicable employment taxes for each calendar quarter an amount equal to 50% of the qualified wages (up to $10,000 per employee) with respect to each employee of such employer for wages paid after March 12, 2020, and before January 1, 2021.
 The credit is available to employers (i) whose operations have been fully or partially suspended during the due to orders from an appropriate governmental authority limiting commerce, travel, or group meetings due to COVID-19, or (ii) who have experienced a significant decline in gross receipts (more than 50% reduction in quarterly receipts, measured on a year-over-year basis relative to the corresponding quarter of the prior year).
 Employers with an average number of full-time employees in 2019 in excess of 100 can take the tax credit for eligible wages of any employee not providing services due to COVID-19.
 Employers with an average number of full-time employees in 2019 of 100 or less can take the tax credit for all eligible wages of any employee, whether or not such employees have been providing services.
 Qualifying wages will be reduced for any wages taken into account for determining payroll tax credits received under the Families First Coronavirus Response Act.
 The credit is not available to employers receiving Small Business Interruption Loans.

 - Delay of Payment of Employer Payroll Taxes: The CARES Act allows employers to defer paying the employer portion of certain payroll taxes and allows self-employed taxpayers to defer 50% of the self-employment taxes due for periods from the enactment date for the CARES Act through the end of 2020.
 Such deferred amounts will be required to be paid in two equal installments, one due at the end of 2021, the other due at the end of 2022.
 Estimated tax payments owed during this deferral period would also exclude the deferred payroll taxes.
-This relief is not available to any taxpayer if such taxpayer has had indebtedness forgiven under the CARES Act for certain loans under Small Business Act (as modified by the CARES Act).

 - NOL Modifications: The CARES Act modifies limitations on the ability to utilize net operating losses that were included as part of the legislation enacted in 2017 originally introduced and referred to as the 2017 Tax Cuts and Jobs Act.
 These limitations prohibited net operating losses from being carried back to prior years and limited deductions for such losses arising after 2017 to 80% of taxable income.
 Under the CARES Act, taxpayers can carryback 100% of net operating losses incurred after 2017 and prior to 2021 to the prior five tax years.
 Additionally, can deduct net operating losses equal to 100% of taxable income for taxable years prior to 2021 (although the 80% limitation is reinstated in 2021 for any such losses arising after 2017).